Madrawn/JLib/JLib.ValueTypes.Implementations.FileSystem/JLib.ValueTypes.Implementations.FileSystem Documentation.md

+﻿this project is still unstable and under development.

-﻿contains Validated implementations of File System path segments like file names, directories, and file extensions.
+contains Validated implementations of File System path segments like file names, directories, and file extensions.